-BROWSE PRINCETON'S SERIES in Princeton Readings in Religions
+BROWSE PRINCETON'S SERIES (by title) in Princeton Readings in Religions

 Donald S. Lopez Jr., Series EditorAdopting a fresh approach to sourcebooks on the religions of the world, Princeton Readings in Religions moves away from an emphasis on philosophy and the religious expressions of elite groups to represent instead a wide range of current and historical religious practices.
 The series provides a new configuration of texts by making available for the first time works that have never been translated before.
 Although the books are designed for students, specialists will discover in them a wealth of unfamiliar and valuable material.
 Furthermore, the selections, appealing in themselves, are placed in an understandable context for a wide audience of general readers.